benchristel/mydocs/recipes/purple-lentil-soup.md

 - 1 large purple sweet potato
 - 1 large zucchino
 - a bunch of swiss chard (it cooks down)
-- 10 or so leaves fresh rosemary
+- 10 or so leaves fresh lavender
 - 10 inches or so fresh oregano
 - 2 bay leaves
 - a splash of red wine vinegar